maggiemoteno2/maggiemoteno.github.io/_posts/2019-11-13-Types-Of-Database-Management-Systems2.md

 Popular NoSQL databases are Hadoop/Hbase, Cassandra, Hypertable, MapR, Hortonworks, Cloudera, Amazon SimpleDB, Apache Flink, IBM Informix, Elastic, MongoDB, and Azure DocumentDB.

 #### NoSQL Databases
+NoSQL databases are the databases that do not use SQL as their primary data access language.
+Graph database, network database, object database, and document databases are common NoSQL databases.
+This articles answers the question, what is a NoSQL database.

+NoSQL database do not have predefined schemas, which makes NoSQL databases a prefect candidate of rapid changing development environments.
+NoSQL allows developers to make changes on the fly without affecting applications.

+NoSQL databases can be categorized in the following five major categories, Column, Document, Graph, Key-value, and Object databases.

+Here is a list of 10 popular NoSQL databases.
+Cosmos DB
+ArangoDB
+Couchbase Server
+CouchDB
+Amazon DocumentDB
+MongoDB, CouchBase
+Elasticsearch
+Informix
+SAP HANA
+Neo4j